skeltonath/schreef/README.md

 Schreef requires that some environment variables be set in order to run, most importantly `DISCORD_API_KEY`.
 In production, we set these using config vars provided by Heroku.
 Locally, we use the [dotenv package](https://github.com/motdotla/dotenv).
-To use dotenv locally, create a `.env` file in the root directory, and fill it with environment variables that need to be set.
+To use dotenv locally, change the  `.env.EXAMPLE` file in the root directory to `.env`, and fill it with environment variables that need to be set.

 ```
 DISCORD_API_KEY=<discord api token>